pslucas0212/LinuxBasics/README.md

 ```

 ### File types
-"Everything is a file in Linux" - every object in linux is a "type of file
+"Everything is a file in Linux" - every object in linux is a "type" of file
 Three types of files
 - regular files - images, scripts, configuration, shell scripts, jpeg
 - directory - stores other directories and files
 - special files
   -   character files - device
   -   Block files - under /dev - block device reads from and writes to a device in chunks of block either memory or hard disk
--  Links: Hard links and symbolic links - hard link + sys
+  -  Links: Hard links and symbolic links
--  Socket - communication between to files
+  -  Sockets - communication between to files
   -  Named pipes - send information bi-directionally between process

 Identify file type